nitzanz2/pronunciation-feedback/README.md

 Discriminative Phoneme Alignment for Pronunciation Feedback
 ===========================================================
-This repository contains our final project at 3rd year of CS in Bar-Ilan University under the supervision of Dr. Joseph Keshet.
+This repository contains our final project at 3rd year of CS in Bar-Ilan University.

 ## Project Discription
 This project proposes an Android application that provides visual feedback on the quality of pronunciation in a foreign language.
 In the application we built the learner of a foreign language is prompted to pronounce a word out of a list, his voice is recorded and analyzed, and he is given feedback on his pronunciation per syllable or letter.